Vinyl Record

 Available from Kilmorna Collection in Listowel.

 Buyer notes: 2016 2LP, currently available from the Kilmorna Collection Metal shelf.
-Pay for pickup in Listowel or ship within Ireland for EUR 5.50.
+Pay for pickup in Listowel, ship within Ireland from EUR 5.95 per record or outside Ireland from EUR 12.00 per record.

 Hardwired...
 To Self-Destruct is Metallica's 2016 double album of late-career force, released eight years after Death Magnetic and long after the band had become an institution rather than merely a metal group.
 Its best moments understand that history can be used as fuel without becoming a reenactment.
 Hardwired opens with compressed thrash panic; Atlas, Rise! and Moth Into Flame turn classic Metallica lift into modern arena architecture; Now That We're Dead and Dream No More lean into groove and weight; Spit Out The Bone closes with the speed and machine-anxiety many fans wanted to hear from the band again.
 The record also reflects a 2010s Metallica reality: songs built for global stages, a production style that makes every riff feel large, and lyrics circling self-destruction, addiction, technology and apocalypse.
 It is not the sound of a young band discovering danger.
 It is the sound of a giant remembering how to move with purpose.